DNadas98/cpp_system_monitor_api/README.md

 ## About The Project

-This is a learning project, a simple API built to experiment with the C++ language libpqxx database connector.
+This is a learning project, a simple API built to experiment with the C++ language, PSQL database connection and system monitoring.

 ## Tech Stack